 Automotive and Transportation

-In the automotive and transportation industry, steel welding is extensively used.
-It is applied for vehicle body and frame assembly, exhaust system fabrication, and repair work.
-Welding processes like MIG welding and spot welding are commonly employed.
-They are chosen for their high deposition rates and suitability for welding thin to medium-thickness steel sheets.
+Steel welding is widely utilized in the automotive and transportation sectors.
+It is essential for assembling vehicle bodies and frames, fabricating exhaust systems, and performing repairs.
+Welding techniques such as MIG welding and spot welding are frequently used.
+These methods are preferred for their high deposition rates and effectiveness in welding steel sheets of thin to medium thickness.

 Automotive welding ensures the structural integrity and safety of vehicles.
 It is a critical aspect of the manufacturing process.